-Highlights: In addition to an Admirals Club membership, which grants free lounge access across the airline’s network, the Citi AAdvantage Executive World Elite Mastercard provides a Global Entry or TSA Precheck fee rebate, priority boarding, 25% in-flight savings on food and beverage purchases, one free checked bag and 10,000 AAdvantage elite qualifying miles after spending $40,000 in a single year.
+Highlights: In addition to an Admirals Club membership, which grants free lounge access across the airline’s network, the Citi AAdvantage Executive World Elite Mastercard provides a Global Entry or TSA Precheck fee credit, priority boarding on American Airlines flights, 25% in-flight savings on food and beverage purchases and 10,000 AAdvantage elite qualifying miles after spending $40,000 in a single year.

 The Fine Print: The biggest negative about this card is the high annual fee, which is prohibitive for many potential cardholders.
 The rewards categories are also fairly skimpy: only double miles on American Airlines purchases and one mile for every $1 spent on everything else.

-It’s possible to get rewarded for traveling.
-All you need to do is utilize your airline credit card — and you might need to stay loyal to a certain airline or bank, too.
-Here’s a look at GOBankingRates’ picks for the top five airline credit cards.
+It’s possible to be rewarded for traveling — all you need to do is utilize your airline credit card.
+Additionally, you might need to stay loyal to a certain airline or bank.
+Here’s a look at GOBankingRates’ picks for the top five airline credit cards: